 The performance objective will be profit over the nine-week investment horizon.
-The manager is not allowed to borrow shares to generate short positions or to borrow cash to generate leverage.
-Nor is the manager allowed to use derivatives.
+The manager is allowed to borrow and sell shares to generate short positions2 but gross leverage must be not exceed $200\%^3$ upon implementation.
+The manager is not allowed to use derivatives.
 Only re-balancing trades are allowed during the investment period.